 The Public School Access and Transparency Act aims to enhance transparency and accountability in public education by amending the Freedom of Information Act of 1967.
-The bill introduces new definitions and provisions to ensure that learning materials used in public schools are accessible to residents.
-Specifically, it defines "learning materials" to include various instructional resources and mandates that access to these materials cannot be denied on the grounds of copyright infringement.
-Additionally, it prohibits public school officials from entering agreements that restrict public access to these materials based on copyright or intellectual property rights.
+The act establishes that learning materials used in public schools, including curricula, lesson plans, and instructional resources, are considered public records.
+It explicitly prevents public records custodians from denying access to these materials on the grounds of copyright infringement and prohibits any agreements that would restrict public access based on intellectual property rights.

 Old version HB1919 Original - 3-31-2025 01:36 PM: 25-19-103(7), 25-19-103, 25-19-105